Why Do Allergies Cause Brain Fog? Allergies - AirPurifiers.com

 Why Do Allergies Cause Brain Fog?

-Understanding Allergy-Related Brain Fog
+Understanding How Allergies Cause Brain Fog

 Brain fog associated with seasonal allergies can cause individuals to feel off-kilter, distracted, and drained.
 But what exactly is brain fog?
 It is the inability to think clearly or concentrate due to an underlying health condition such as allergies.
 It can be described as a mental “fog” that makes it difficult for individuals to focus on tasks or remember information.